Shakhtar Stadium (Donetsk)

-Central Stadium Shakhtar (Центральний стадіон «Шахтар») is a multi-purpose stadium that is located in the Shcherbakov Central Park, in Voroshylovskyi District, Donetsk, Ukraine.
-The stadium is located right next to the Gorky Coal Mine, and one of its tailings (terra-cone) was sometimes used to watch matches.
+Central Stadium Shakhtar (Центральний стадіон «Шахтар»; Стадион «Шахтёр») is a multi-purpose stadium that is located in the Shcherbakov Central Park, in Voroshylovskyi District, Donetsk.
+The stadium is located near the Gorky Coal Mine, and one of its tailings (terra-cone) was sometimes used to watch matches.
 The stadium has a capacity of 31,718.
 Shakhtar Stadium was the primary home ground for Shakhtar Donetsk and a major football arena in Ukraine until the early 2000s.

 Description

 The stadium was built in 1936 specifically for Shakhtar (Stakhanovets) Stalino, with the most recent reconstruction in 2000.
 It is located in the central city's park near a big pond.
 The park itself is located on the border of Kuibyshevskyi, Leninskyi, and Voroshylovskyi districts.

 1995 explosion

 On 15 October 1995, soon after the start of a football match between Shakhtar and Tavriya (1995–96 league season), a large explosion rocked the stadium killing several people, including the local criminal and club owner Akhat Bragin and five men of his security team, all of whom died instantly.
 None of the stadium's 2,000 spectators suffered any injuries, but a buffet waitress was taken to a hospital in critical condition.
 Due to the explosion the game was interrupted and postponed for two weeks being rescheduled for 31 October 1995.
 Russian news media informed that Bragin had purchased control of FC Shakhtar Donetsk in 1994; Bragin had survived two previous assassination attempts involving automatic rifles.
 After the explosion, a special investigative commission was organized, consisting of various agencies including Ministry of Internal Affairs, Security Service of Ukraine, and General Prosecutor Office of Ukraine.
 The stadium did not function as a sports facility for several years, a local radio market being established there instead.